-This chapter discusses key findings from the individual cost driver assessments and is organized as follows:
+This chapter discusses key findings from the individual cost driver assessments.
+The chapter is organized as follows:

-Introduction
+- Introduction

+- Project scale factors

-- Design standards - Design choices
+- o Design standards

+- o Design choices

-State-specific regulatory factors
+- State-specific regulatory factors

 - Sales tax

-- Prevailing wage
+- o Prevailing wage

 - Environmental review & permitting

-Project delivery methods
+- Risk assignment and project delivery methods

-Other cost drivers
+- Other cost drivers

-- Right of Way - Cost of Materials

-due the significant advantages of local suppliers with respect to transportation costs.

-5. Risk Assignment.
-Different project delivery methods allocate risk differently between the project owner and contractor.
-WSDOT's extensive use of Design-Bid-Build contracting places a significant share of project risk on the owner (WSDOT) in the event of cost over-runs.
+- Quantity of labor (time and/or efficiency in delivery of services) can vary based on practices, differential design and regulatory requirements.
+As a result, quantity issues are likely to be related to decisions about project scale. - 4.
+Cost of Materials.
+Materials account for 50% of construction costs, so variations here can have a substantial impact on project costs.
+The ability of WSDOT to effectively manage materials costs is likely to be limited due the significant advantages of local suppliers with respect to transportation costs. - Risk Assignment.
+WSDOT's extensive use of Design, Bid, Build contracting places a significant share of project risk on the owner (WSDOT) in the event of cost over-runs.

 The following table summarizes the eight key cost drivers analyzed below.
-The labor cost issues are addressed primarily as part of the prevailing wage discussion, and to a lesser degree in the project scale, materials cost and project delivery sections.
+The labor cost issues are addressed primarily as part of the prevailing wage discussion and to a lesser degree in the project scale, materials cost and project delivery sections.